Auburn vs. Iowa: Odds, spread, over/under - NCAA Tournament First Round

 Auburn vs. Iowa Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup listed on several sportsbooks.
+See the odds, spread and over/under for this matchup listed at different sportsbooks.

 |Favorite